DisnakeCommunity/disnake-compass/docs/source/quickstart/basics.rst

 Last but not least, we need to send our components to discord.
 To do so, we first need to create an instance of our button class.
 This is simply done by instantiating the class as with any other class.
 Any custom id fields without a default value must be provided.
 Since the class is made using `attrs`, it is fully typehinted, and your typechecker will let you know if you are missing anything.

 .. tip::
-    We definitely recommend using a type checker! `pyright <https://pypi.org/project/pyright>`_ is particularly compatible as `disnake-ext-components` was developed with it.
+    We definitely recommend using a type checker! `pyright <https://pypi.org/project/pyright>`_ is particularly compatible as `disnake-compass` was developed with it.

 Actually sending the component works slightly differently from normal :ref:`disnake.ui <disnake_api_ui>` components.
 We have two options:

 - **Explicit conversion**

-  We can explicitly convert our `disnake-ext-components`-style component into a `disnake.ui`-style component using :meth:`~.RichComponent.as_ui_component`.
+  We can explicitly convert our `disnake-compass`-style component into a `disnake.ui`-style component using :meth:`~.RichComponent.as_ui_component`.

 - **Interaction wrapping**

-  Alternatively, we can wrap an interaction into a new `disnake-ext-components`-style interaction, which can automatically deal with `disnake-ext-components`-style components.
+  Alternatively, we can wrap an interaction into a new `disnake-compass`-style interaction, which can automatically deal with `disnake-compass`-style components.
 This is done using :func:`~.wrap_interaction`.

   .. important::
     Interactions provided to component callbacks will automatically be wrapped.
 If you plan to use text commands, you must use explicit conversion, as :func:`~.wrap_interaction` does not support :class:`commands.Context <disnake.ext.commands.Context>`.